0100101101011010/food/foodventures/_posts/2019-06-02-what-i-ate-busy-but-healthy.md

 Kevin was really hungry last night, since all he had to eat was the leftovers from making omurice, so I told him I'd make him a hearty breakfast this morning to make up for it.
 During the night, I came up with the genius idea of using PANCAKES instead of english muffins to make a breakfast sandwich!

+After like 2 minutes on Google I found out McDonalds beat me to this idea :-/

+Anyway, I still had a hack at it, and it turns out to be really easy.
+I mean, it is essentially frying up pancakes, eggs, and bacon and stacking them together.

 ## Friday: "Freezer Cleanout"

 For breakfast I had the "old faithful" recipe of the week, aka apple butter on cottage cheese, and then it was off to class, with a sliced bell pepper and quarter cup of roasted chickpeas in my bag.